 (b) may only consider the business stated in that request.

-(5) The Association must reimburse all reasonable expenses incurred by the members convening a special general meeting under subrule (3).
+(5) The Association must reimburse all reasonable expenses incurred by the members convening a special general meeting under sub-rule (3).

 33 Notice of general meetings

 (1) The Secretary (or, in the case of a special general meeting convened under rule 32(3), the members convening the meeting) must give to each member of the Association—